CATHOLIC TIMES SUBSCRIPTIONS

 - There will be no Missalettes or other literature in church because of the risk from the virus being passed through them.

 - Screens are fitted to the ceiling, and the music etc. will be projected onto them.
-There will be new projectors to ensure good visibility on the screens.
+The new projectors ensure good visibility on the screens.

-- Live streaming equipment is installed in the church to replace our current temporary method.
+- Live streaming equipment is installed in the church.
 This will support older parishioners who may be asked to shelter in place again at a later date, our homebound, and those in our care facilities.

 Please remember that if you are not well, are caring for someone who is sick, have underlying health conditions or are concerned about attending Mass you should stay at home.

 We will continue to live stream Mass every day and you can make a spiritual communion.
 The dispensation from the Sunday obligation has been extended.
 Please note that live-streaming will still happen at all masses for those uncertain or unable to come out.
 This will now be a regular feature of our worship together.

 People are responsible for maintaining 6ft social distancing when in the church.
 No stopping in church or the gathering space to chat.
 Please arrive, pray and then leave.
 Anything left behind will be disposed of.
 These restrictions are necessary because we must be able to disinfect the entire church every day.
 They are designed for your safety.
 Our great hope is that this will not be needed for too much longer.